Mina Bissell Experiments that point to a new understanding of cancer

 William Li Can we eat to starve cancer?

-William Li presents a new way to think about cancer treatment: angiogenesis, targeting the blood vessels that feed a tumor.
-The crucial first (and best) step: Eating cancer-fighting foods that beat cancer at its own game.
+(NOTE: This talk was given in 2010, and this field of science has developed quickly since then.
+Enjoy it as a piece of science history but not as the last word on this topic.
+Read "Criticisms & updates" below for more details.)
+William Li presents a new way to think about treating cancer and other diseases: anti-angiogenesis, preventing the growth of blood vessels that feed a tumor.
+The crucial first (and best) step: Eating cancer-fighting foods that cut off the supply lines and beat cancer at its own game.

 Deborah Rhodes A test that finds 3x more breast tumors, and why it's not available to you